-More people than ever are exploring Wellington on foot or by bike, e-bike or scooter.
-The NZ Transport Agency and the region’s councils are developing new facilities around the region to support them.
+More people than ever are exploring the Wellington region on foot or by bike, e-bike or scooter.
+The NZ Transport Agency and the region’s councils are developing new facilities to support them.

-New walking and cycling routes are being developed around both Wellington and the Hutt Valley.
-The Ngauranga to Petone section is critical, as it will fix a missing link in the network, making it safer and easier to get around the region by bike or on foot.
-A cycle route has been proposed in this area since as early as 1901.
+The Nga Ūranga ki Pito-one (Ngauranga to Petone) section is critical, as it will fix a missing link in the network, making it safer and easier to get around the region.
+A cycling and walking route has been proposed in this area since as early as 1901.

-The Ngauranga to Petone section will join the Petone to Melling section in Lower Hutt and the Wellington CBD to Ngauranga section, which includes the Hutt Road and Thorndon Quay cycleways to create the Wellington to Hutt Valley walking and cycling link.
-It will connect to the Petone and Wellington Waterfronts as part of the Great Harbour Way, and will offer links to the Hutt River Trail.
+The Ngauranga to Petone section will join the Petone to Melling section in Lower Hutt and the Wellington CBD to Ngauranga section, which includes the Hutt Road and Thorndon Quay cycleways.

-View an artist's impression of areas of interest along the Ngauranga to Petone section of the Wellington to Hutt Valley Walking and Cycling Link as viewed by train travelling from Petone.
+View an artist's impression of areas of interest along the Ngauranga to Petone section of Te Ara Tupua as viewed by train travelling from Petone.

 Note: names of sections are to be confirmed.